 Tips to Save Money

-One of the best reasons you save money by staying out of the store is you don’t make impulse buys.
+One of the best reasons you save money by staying out of the store is that you don’t make impulse buys.
 Every time you go to the grocery store, you’re at risk of buying things your family doesn’t need.
+This is one of the best tips to save.

 The store is set up to trick you into a few add-ons at the register.
 They have their products strategically placed to get you to make more purchases.
 Even the music at the store is chosen to make you want to relax and enjoy and BUY MORE!